-- Will my money and wealth go outside of my bloodline?
+Will my money and wealth go outside of my family lineage?

 Ask your 60+ age SMSF clients:

-“Is it important for you to ensure that your superannuation wealth remains for your lineage and bloodline or be spread around to all and sundry?”
+“Is it important for you to ensure that your superannuation wealth remains for your family lineage and blood relative or be spread around to all and sundry?”

 Yet here we are as an industry looking at our navels wondering whether a BDBN or reversionary pension should sit at the forefront of a client’s SMSF estate.
 Seriously!
 The cases show that many BDBNs have been held to be useless and reversionary pensions without great documentation even worse.
 Now that does not mean estate planning or testamentary trusts are any better.
 The number of challenges to estates and the excessive amounts of litigations costs to get them to a result is no solace for our clients.
 Our job as SMSF advisers is to solve and provide real solutions through innovation and understanding not look in the rear vision mirror.
 It is pretty hard to ride a charging horse looking backwards.

 Here is my take on things.
 All of the issues above, the fear of monies going to a step-child of a son or daughter and not a grandchild - what happens to the fund if the member becomes demented - these things go to control.
 The fear of a loss or lack of control in a SMSF and for that matter, family trust, company or partnership and life scares even the strongest of characters.
 There has to be a solution and to me there is one, one that we can adopt and adapt to a SMSF and really any structure a client may be using.